AC Milan: Forza Milan!

 In the editorial field, Forza Milan! was the official magazine of the club for over half a century.
 It was founded in 1963 by journalist Gino Sansoni and published by Panini.
-Issued with a monthly cadence, it covered all events sorrounding Milan, with interviews to its protagonists, special posters, reports of official and friendly matches.
+Issued with a monthly cadence, it covered all events surrounding Milan, with interviews to its protagonists, special posters, reports of official and friendly matches.
 Under the direction of Gigi Vesigna it reached a monthly circulation of 130,000 copies.
 The last issue of the magazine was published in June 2018.